 This can also be simplified with just two options standing up and moving to each side of the room for true/false statements or yes/no personal questions.
 It is another no prep way to get antsy students up and active during what otherwise would just be a seated discussion.

 Way back in 2014 my class and I coined the term baile viernes to refer to starting class on Friday with a dance in Spanish.
 (Yes I know it is not correct, but it is the name that stuck).
 All I do is play a Just Dance or Zumba video from my giant Youtube playlist that is projected on my screen during passing time.
 If the class is into it, we may do one more dance when the bell rings and everyone is there.
 The whole thing takes 3 minutes of class and gets out the Friday wiggles.
 Besides just baile viernes, here are 5 ways to use dance in any class.

-The idea for this activity came from the teachers guide of the book Fiesta Fatal.
+The idea for this activity came from the teacher’s guide of the book Fiesta Fatal.
 You can see the full game description here.
-In short teams of students all have the answers to a set of questions the teacher reads.
+In short teams of students, all have the answers to a set of questions the teacher reads.
 Each student has a few of the answers on small cards and listens for the corresponding question to be read.
 When they hear their question, they run with the correct card to race to be the first one to slap their card on the front table.
-This could be done to mix up a variety of boring comprehension questions, while getting students up as well.
+This could be done to mix up a variety of boring comprehension questions while getting students up as well.

-This classic seek and sign people hunt papers could be used for any topic to get students up and asking and answering questions with each other.
-I love to do these the first day of school or after a break to give students a chance to move, as well as share about what they did while they were gone.
-I have done them in every level, with different amounts of supports, such as providing the I form response.
+This classic seeks and sign people hunt papers could be used for any topic to get students up and asking and answering questions with each other.
+I love to do these on the first day of school or after a break to give students a chance to move, as well as share about what they did while they were gone.
+I have done them at every level, with different amounts of supports, such as providing the I form response.
 Additionally, I like to have students extend the activity by writing about what they learned about others.
 Here is a newer post with ways to mix up Find Someone Who.